Esakia duality

-In mathematics, Esakia duality is the dual equivalence between the category of Heyting algebras and the category of Esakia spaces.
-Esakia duality provides an order-topological representation of Heyting algebras via Esakia spaces.
+In mathematics, Esakia duality is a theorem establishing a correspondence between Heyting algebras and certain ordered topological spaces called Esakia spaces; more precisely, it states that the category of Heyting algebras is dually equivalent to the category of Esakia spaces.

 Let Esa denote the category of Esakia spaces and Esakia morphisms.

 Let H be a Heyting algebra, X denote the set of prime filters of H, and ≤ denote set-theoretic inclusion on the prime filters of H. Also, for each a ∈ H, let φ(a) = {x ∈ X : a ∈ x}, and let τ denote the topology on X generated by {φ(a), X − φ(a) : a ∈ H}.

 Theorem: (X, τ, ≤) is an Esakia space, called the Esakia dual of H. Moreover, φ is a Heyting algebra isomorphism from H onto the Heyting algebra of all clopen up-sets of (X,τ,≤).
 Furthermore, each Esakia space is isomorphic in Esa to the Esakia dual of some Heyting algebra.